Skip to content

 • Simplicity: Built-in mechanisms like brace expansion and C-style for loops are native to Bash, providing a straightforward and efficient way to iterate over sequences.

-• Reduced Dependencies: By utilizing built-in features, you minimize external dependencies, which enhances script reliability and maintainability.
+• Reduced Dependencies: Utilizing built-in features minimizes external dependencies, enhancing script reliability and maintainability.

 Examples